cpuimage/cpuimage/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I lost my job in 2020 and now I am a freelancer
 - 🌱 I’m currently working on
     * Deep Learning
          - [x] A Trimap-Free Solution for Real-Time Automatic Portrait Matting on Mobile Devices